dkallen78/physics-experiment-1/README.md

 3. Find the angle between the two objects.

 I need to do this to calculate the velocity change (a.k.a. force) along the x and y axes each cycle of the simulation.
 To do this we need 𝕋𝕣𝕚𝕘𝕠𝕟𝕠𝕞𝕖𝕥𝕣𝕪®.
-Since we know the relative x and y positions of the two objects we need to use JavaScript's `Math.atan();` function. `Math.atan(opposite/adjacent);` will give us the angle in radians between our objects.
+Since we know the relative x and y positions of the two objects we need to use JavaScript's `Math.atan();` function. `Math.atan(opposite/adjacent);` will give us the angle between our objects in radians.
 In this case I used the y distance between the two objects for opposite and the x distance for adjacent:

 `angle = Math.atan((obj1.y - obj2.y) / (obj1.x - obj2.x));`